knpuniversity/blog/subtitles.md

-One of our goals at KnpUniversity is make technology fun and accessible to as *many* people as possible, including tech beginners, students and non-native English speakers.
+One of our goals is make technology fun and accessible to as *many* people as possible, including tech beginners, students and non-native English speakers.
 Because... great tech should be available to *everyone*!